 When something so commonplace as the fall of an apple was witnessed, it set off a thought process in the contemplative mind like that of Isaac Newton.
 Newton did not have many of the modern instruments.
 However, time was ripe; he came across the literature on the construction and uses of a reflector telescope invented by a monk (always a monk or a priest to the forefront of science!) named Niccolo Zucchi.who invented such a device in 1616.
 Newton constructed a reflector-type telescope himself, watched the wonders of the celestial bodies and developed his laws of motion and on gravitation.
 The ideas were developed empirically, but Newton’s expertise in mathematics no doubt came to help and the telescope must have come handy for confirmation of his theory on how the celestial bodies stayed in what he believed to be in a steady-state orbital equilibrium.
 The original telescope often known as Newton’s reflector is on display in the Royal Society of London.
 Newton also developed Calculus as a tool for deriving his mathematical equations.
 Somewhat simultaneously but independently, polymath philosopher Gottfried W. Leibniz (1646-1716) invented a similar mathematical tool which led to life-long controversy and public spats.
 As computer scientist Subraamanya Sastry wrote, ” …the dispute, though it casts these men of genius in very poor light with respect to the way they quarrelled, however was a necessary result of their personalities and the prevailing sociological conditions.
 However, this should not cast shadows on the brilliance of the mathematics that these men developed .”

-Newton couldn’t help wondering why, despite his own law of continuous motion of bodies unless interrupted by an external force and that of gravitation, the universe failed to pull all the star configurations towards themselves over time leading to a massive inferno consuming the entire universe.
+Newton couldn’t help wondering why, despite his own law of continuous motion of bodies unless interrupted by an external force, force of gravitation within the universe failed to pull all the star configurations towards themselves over time leading to a massive inferno consuming the entire universe.
 When no logical answer came to his mind, he presumed that God made periodical adjustments among the celestial bodies like a drill Sergeant would keep correcting with shouts the distance between each row and column of a band of marching soldiers.
-He went to his deathbed, probably not too convinced that divine interference in the laws of physics was the right solution.
+Newton went to his deathbed, probably not too convinced that divine interference in the laws of physics was the right solution.

 As more and better telescopic instruments were developed, the interest in the origin and the very future of the universe became a matter of great interest.
 In 1905, a young German Jew named Albert Einstein employed as a Technical Officer (IIIrd class) in the patent office in Bern, Switzerland published a brand new and much complicated theory called Relativity, showing that mass and velocity were relative; space and time were warped and not linear and that mass and energy were interchangeable.
 The theory was not all his own, just as Newton spoke of himself, he stood on the shoulders of giants before him – among them James Clerk Maxwell (1831 – 1879), Jules Henri Poincaré (1854-1912) and Hendrik Antoon Lorentz, (1853-1928), apart from Newton himself.
 Ten years later, he included gravity and its effects into the theory, naming it General Theory of Relativity, relegating his first findings to a lower-ranking Special Theory of Relativity.
 The only thing that was absolute, showed Einstein, was speed of light through space – at 186,282 miles or 299,792 kilo metres per second.
 There is no force that could coax light to move at a greater speed.
 Every other motion was relative.

-It is not my intention to explain the mathematics of General Relativity, which takes me a little time to get it right every time I try.
+It is not my intention to explain the mathematics of General Relativity, which takes me quite some time to get it right every time I try.
 Let me, however, show you with a simple example how it interprets time and distance and high velocities that approach the speed of light.

-Let us say you have invented a rocket that can fly at 99.999999999% of speed of light.
-(There is no hope of ever reaching the speed of light unless you are a massless photon – a particle of the electromagnetic wave, generally spoken as light.)
+Let us say you have invented a rocket that can fly at 99.9999999999999999999999% of speed of light.
+(There is no hope of ever reaching the speed of light – or, for that matter, the speed presumed here – unless you are a massless photon – a particle of the electromagnetic wave, generally spoken as light.)
 If you were to fly that rocket and take it to to Andromeda at its maximum speed, you would reach the galaxy having travelled 2.6 or so millionlight years, but you could still feel the fragrance of the perfume you wore on your lapel.
 Since you had travelled almost with time, your clock shows a few hours or a couple days past the time of lift-off.
-However, you look back on the earth you left: you are seeing the earth that is .5.2 million years older (2.5 million years you took to travel from viewed from earth, and another 2.5 million years for the light to reach you) than when you left.
-The human kind was probably extinct by overconsumption and global warming if they had not otherwise destroyed themselves in a nuclear war.
-Shocked and dismayed and hoping you could do something about the damage, you get right back on your break-neck (literally) speed rocket and reach back almost instantly as per your clock – but find that the earth is by then more than 7.5 million years old.
+However, you look back on the earth with a powerful enough telescope that is not yet developed, you could see the house you left as it was, the grass in your lawn still green, and your partner looking up and wondering when you would reach.
+You wouldn’t know that 2.6 million years had expired since you left the earth; the human kind could probably have rendered themselves extinct by overconsumption and global warming if they had not otherwise destroyed themselves in a nuclear war.
+Having no means to know that, if you instantly flew back and reached the earth in virtually no time (as per your watch), you would be surprised that 5 million years had elapsed, the earth had either gone too cold or too hot, and if it exists at all, you would have to dig deep (jn your space suit) to find remnants of human existence.
+That’s what is called Time Wrap.

 Think about it.
 That’s a good reason why you should never trust the UFO stories and never hope to meet an alien unless you find a planet attached to your closest planet outside the Solar system, Proxima C attached to Proxima Centaury some 4.3 light years away.
-In practical terms, attaining even this speeed is beyond the reach of human capabilities, so a team headed by Stephen Hawking suggested a postage-stamp-sized probe by 2069.
-We’ll need to come to it later.
+In practical terms, attaining even this speeed is beyond the reach of human capabilities, so a team headed by Stephen Hawking suggested a postage-stamp-sized probe by 2069 that could fly at 20% speed of light.
+If you were to send that probe from your university when you were 25, the probe would reach the planet when you would be a professor of 48, and acutally see it landing (in your incredibly huge telescope or on your computer screen ) when you wish to retire from impatience at the age of 52.

 While working out the gravitational forces and building an equation for them, Einstein came across the stumbling block that foxed Newton.
 If the universe was in a steady state, why didn’t the galaxies gravitate into each other and fall into a heap?
 He solved that problem technically by injecting a constant, to the equation.
 He called it the Cosmological Constant, and, rather apologetically, explained:: ““The term is necessary only for the purpose of making possible a quasi-static distribution of matter, as required by the fact of the small velocities of the stars” (Einstein 1917).
 The numerical value of the Cosmological constant in Einstein’s equation was no larger than what was required to balance out the relatively small gravitational force by a notional force to maintain the ‘quasi-static’ status of the celestial bodies (stars, galaxies, intermediate bodies).
 Einstein recognized that although, to his mind, the universe was by itself in a steady state, the stars did orbit the galactic centre with relatively small velocities.

-In 1905, the unknown German working in a Patent office in Switzerland would have been ignored if it had not interested Max Planck (1858-1947) who was already well known for his theoretical achievements.
+In 1905, the unknown German Jew working in a Patent office in Switzerland would have been ignored if his paper had not interested Max Planck (1858-1947) who was already well known for his theoretical achievements.
 To Einstein’s good luck, Planck was the editor or the science journal to which Eistein posted his papers for publication.
 Planck read the papers well and gave it quite some critical thought and calculations before announcing it as a breakthrough.
 The famous man’s support and adimiration elevated Einstein’s reputation in the scientific world; soon publication of the theories of relativity gave an impetus to cosmological research around the world.
 The few who understood Relativity at that time, like Arthur Eddington, volunteered to test the theory.
 His observations and theoretical calculations led to the verification of a part of Einstein’s theory that electromagnetic waves (light) could be impacted by gravity.
 Eddington’s experimental proof of bending of light in high gravity was doubted by many, but soon further proofs followed, elevating the status of Einstein.
-Einstein himself was so sure of his theory that he is quoted by an assistant as saying that if observations did not prove his theory of gravity bending light, then he would feel sorry for God – for he was sure that the theory itself was beyond doubt
+Einstein himself was so sure of his theory that he is quoted by an assistant as saying that if observations did not prove his theory of gravity bending light, then he would feel sorry for God – he was that sure that the theory itself was beyond doubt.
+Today the GPS you use while driving your car makes use of Einstein’s theory of the warpage of time in relation to distance from gravity as well as the velocity of the satellites, though there is no need for you to make any computations yourself.

 Georges Lemaitre (1894-1966).

 Working on the complex mathematical implications of the theory of relativity, it struck Catholic Priest Georges Lemaitre, a true polymath, that a few derivations of the Relativity Theory pointed to the probability that the universe as we know it was caused by the rapid expansion of a primordial atom.
+(In all probability, a minor error in Einstein’s Cosmological Constant led to the possibility of an expansion in the mathematical wizard’s calculations).
 When he suggested his idea to Einstein and showed his calculations, Einstein commented wryly:

 “Your mathematics is perfect.
 But your physics is abominable.”